learn-academy-2023-foxtrot/week-3-assessment-SunkissedQueen/interview-questions.md

 Your answer: im not to sure tbh

 Researched answer: a div tag creates a block level element, and a span tag wraps around inline elements like text, links, and images

+more content: more in depth explanation with an example

 ## Looking Ahead: Terms for Next Week